PEAK-Legacy/PyDicia/README.txt

 Multi-Batch Shipments
 =====================

-Certain DAZzle options can only be set once per file, such as the choice of layout file.
-If you are shipping multiple packages with different label layouts (such as domestic vs. international mail), you need to separate these packages into different batches.
+Certain DAZzle options can only be set once per XML file, such as the choice of layout file.
+If you are shipping multiple packages with different label layouts (such as domestic vs. international mail), you need to separate these packages into different batches, each of which will be in a separate XML file.
 The ``Shipment`` class handles this separation for you automatically.

 When you create a shipment, it initially has no batches::